 \section{Introduction}

-Networks furnish a mathematical framework to model and decipher the collective behavior of the complex real-world systems.
-Scrutiny of principal eigenvector (PEV) and the corresponding eigenvalue of the networks are known to provide an understanding of various local and global structural as well as the dynamical evolution of the networks \cite{metastable_loc_2016, pevec_nat_phys_2013, castellano_localization_2017, evec_localization_2017, neurons_localization_2014}.
-Different centrality measures have been designed to understand the importance of nodes.
-For example, eigenvector centrality or Katz centrality provides a ranking to nodes of networks based on the entries of the PEV \cite{evec_loc_temporal_network_2017, newman_book_2010}.
-Similarly, PageRank algorithm which is based on the PEV of Google matrices predicts the importance of the web-pages \cite{newman_book_2010}.
-Also, variants of principal component analysis, independent component analysis leading to radical development in machine learning approach \cite{machine_learning_2009}.
-Furthermore, conditions under which the degree vector of a network and PEV are correlated has been derived and used degree vector instead of PEV to approximate various network analysis results \cite{deg_pev_corr_2012}.
-Furthermore, a network construction for which the message passing equations are exact have been explained and analyzed the solutions near the critical point in terms of the PEV components \cite{message_passing_2017}.
+Networks furnish a mathematical framework to model and decipher the collective behavior of complex real-world systems.
+Scrutiny of principal eigenvector (PEV) and the corresponding eigenvalue of the networks are known to provide an understanding of various local and global structural properties as well as the time evolution of dynamics on those networks \cite{pevec_nat_phys_2013}, \cite{castellano_localization_2017}, \cite{evec_localization_2017}, \cite{evec_localization_2020}, \cite{evec_loc_jaccard_2021}, \cite{neurons_localization_2014}.
+Further, different networks' eigenvector-based centrality measures have been proposed to understand the importance of the nodes forming those networks.
+For example, eigenvector centrality or Katz centrality provides a ranking to nodes of networks based on the entries of the PEV \cite{evec_loc_temporal_network_2017}, \cite{newman_book_2010}.
+Similarly, the PageRank algorithm which is based on the PEV of Google matrices predicts the importance of the web pages \cite{newman_book_2010}.
+Also, variants of principal component analysis and independent component analysis have led to radical developments in machine learning approaches \cite{machine_learning_2009}.
+Furthermore, conditions under which the degree vector of a network and PEV are correlated have been derived leading to the usage of degree vector instead of PEV to approximate various network analysis results \cite{deg_pev_corr_2012}.
+Furthermore, a network construction for which the message passing equations are exact have been explained and solutions near the critical point in terms of the PEV components have been analyzed \cite{message_passing_2017}.